jack7803m/swindlestones/README.md

 ### Game Rules

+Liar's Dice

-1. The game starts with an arbitrary amount of players each with an arbitrary (but equal) amount of dice.
+1. The game starts with an arbitrary amount of players each with an arbitrary (but equal) amount of 4-sided dice.

 1. Each round, players secretly roll their dice.